 Raju, a migrant labourer, got his everything destroyed in the floods in Bihar.
 He then came to Delhi in search of a job so that he could tend to his family.
 He landed in a good job and just when his life was getting on track there came a rude shock.
 Complete lockdown of the country!
-Raju was thrown out of job, and was weeping, sitting in his small shack looking at his children who were reeling under hunger for 3 days.
+Raju was thrown out of a job and was weeping, sitting in his small shack looking at his children who were reeling under hunger for 3 days.
 All he could do was curse his fate and the government for bringing this misery upon his family.

 Little did Raju or numerous others, from every stratum of the society, knew at the time that the government wasn’t to be cursed but blessed.
 They weren’t destroying but saving lives from an invisible monster.
 Never has humanity faced a crisis as grave as it is facing today from the unseen enemy i.e. Covid19.

-Now given that already all of readers are well aware about the effects and the outcomes of the Covid19, therefore in this article we will first talk about the need for the lockdown from a technical view point, then we will discuss its application from the legal point of view, and then finally discussing the way forward.
+Now given that already all of the readers are well aware of the effects and the outcomes of the Covid19, therefore in this article, we will first talk about the need for the lockdown from a technical viewpoint, then we will discuss its application from the legal point of view, and then finally discussing the way forward.

 Covid19 Lockdown : A technical analysis.

-Before analysing the lockdown, lets first discuss about the potential of infection of the Covid19.
-For this we need to be acquainted with a term R naught.
-Three possibilities exist for the potential spread or decline of a disease, depending on its R0 value:
+Before analysing the lockdown, lets first discuss the potential of infection of the Covid19.
+For this, we need to be acquainted with a term R naught.
+Three possibilities exist for the potential spread or decline of disease, depending on its R0 value: